 How Much Does a Border Collie Service Dog Cost?

 Border collies cost anywhere between $600 and $1,200, depending on the area and breeder.
 Trained service dogs can cost $7,500 or more.
 Adoption is an excellent alternative if you're willing to hire a trainer.
+If you wish to train a Border Collie yourself, Pettable offers an online PSD training program that starts at $199.

 How Do You Catch a Fake Border Collie Service Dog?